If you are using MySQL Version 3.23, you can copy the `.frm',

 shell> mkdir DUMPDIR shell> mysqldump --tab=DUMPDIR db_name

-Then transfer the files in the DUMPDIR
+Then transfer the files in the DUMPDIR directory to some corresponding

 directory on the target machine and load the files into MySQL